Geborgen/nordic-souls/README.md

 - Antivirus reports a virus:
   - Windows 10/11 may automatically quarantine a key file that is needed for MO2.
 You can fix this by [adding an exclusion for MO2 in windows defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

-If you are still having issues, visit the [Wabbajack Discord](https://discord.com/invite/wabbajack). *Do not use my server for Wabbajack support.*
+If you are still having issues, visit the [Wabbajack Discord](https://discord.com/invite/wabbajack) or [my server](https://discord.com/invite/nsJquPrHHE).

 ## Post-Installation